dejkr/ActiveLearning/activelearning/source/circuits1/Phase.rst

 • Be sure the STEMlab is plugged into a local network and start up the web interface using web browser.
 • Start the Oscilloscope & Signal generator application.
 The Main screen should look like a scope display with adjustable range, position and measurement parameters.
-• On the left bottom of the screen be sure that OUT1 V/div and OUT2 V/div are both set to 200mV/div (You can set V/div by selecting the desired channel and using vertical +/- controls)
+• On the left bottom of the screen be sure that OUT1 V/div and OUT2 V/div are both set to 200 mV/div (You can set V/div by selecting the desired channel and using vertical +/- controls)

-• In the OUT1 controls menu, set the frequency of OUT1 to 1000 Hz with 0° Phase and 0.9V  amplitude.
+• In the OUT1 controls menu, set the frequency of OUT1 to 1000 Hz with 0° Phase and 0.9 V  amplitude.
 Select SINE waveform shape and enable output.
-• In the OUT2 controls menu, set the frequency of OUT2 to 1000 Hz and 0.9V amplitude.
+• In the OUT2 controls menu, set the frequency of OUT2 to 1000 Hz and 0.9 V amplitude.
 Select SINE waveform shape and enable output.
 • Set t/div to 200us/div (using horizontal +/- controls)

 .. figure:: img/Activity_1_Figure_4.png